maz808/specargs/docs/source/index.rst

-.. apispec-webargs documentation master file, created by sphinx-quickstart on Mon Feb 28 18:37:29 2022.
+.. specargs documentation master file, created by sphinx-quickstart on Mon Feb 28 18:37:29 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-apispec-webargs
+specargs
 ===============

-**apispec-webargs** is a Python library for serializing and deserializing request and response data and generating OpenAPI Specification (OAS) files built upon :doc:`marshmallow <marshmallow:index>`, :doc:`apispec <apispec:index>`, and :doc:`webargs <webargs:index>`.
+**specargs** is a Python library for serializing and deserializing request and response data and generating OpenAPI Specification (OAS) files built upon :doc:`marshmallow <marshmallow:index>`, :doc:`apispec <apispec:index>`, and :doc:`webargs <webargs:index>`.